DontDieGloriously/openlumen/COMMERCIAL_LICENSE.md

 ---

 *This document summarizes commercial licensing terms.
-The binding agreement will be provided by Fat Possum Pty Ltd and signed by both parties.*
+The binding agreement will be provided by Don't Die Gloriously and signed by both parties.*